nightblade9/github-actions-for-godot/README.md

-# github-actions-for-godot
+# GitHub Actions for Godot

 Repository of GitHub Actions YML snippets for Godot.
+Will do my best to keep these up-to-date, PRs welcome!